History of SC CIC

 The newly created SC CIC, with a team of four, took on an existing project known as the Cyber Monitoring Program that supported a little more than 30 organizations.
 That effort was sustained solely through State Homeland Security Program (SHSP) grants until SC CIC officially launched in February 2020 with state funding.
 By the end of 2020, SC CIC gained significant momentum, driven by increased cyber incidents and emerging threats affecting critical infrastructure sectors such as utilities, healthcare, and transportation.
 The program expanded its partnerships, working closely with local governments, federal agencies, and industry stakeholders.
 During this period, SC CIC introduced specialized training workshops and incident response support, fostering a culture of preparedness.

 The SC CIC team consisted of six people at launch: a director, a program coordinator, a cyber protection advisor, a threat intelligence analyst, and two security analysts.
-In 2024, the team totals just seven, having added one additional analyst in the prior 4 years, but growing from the initial 30 to over 270 SC CIC participants.
-In 2024, state funding was secured that will allow SC CIC to expand in a more commensurate response to the growth and demonstrable cybersecurity needs in the state.
-This expansion will allow the team to refine its services, reach an even wider audience, and spend more time with each individual organization.
+To date, the team totals over fifteen staff members and expanding participation from the initial 30 to over 375 SC CIC participants.
+SC CIC continues to secure state funding that allows for growth and targeted prioritization of the cybersecurity needs in the state.
+This expansion will allow the team to refine its services, broaden our participation, and spend dedicated time with each individual organization.
 SC CIC continues to evolve, leveraging partnerships and innovative solutions to address fluctuating cybersecurity challenges.